Cherry blossoms and rapeseed, aka Sakura and Nanohana, Saitama Prefecture 2023.

 1. Kumagaya Sakura Tsutsumi

 As one of the top 100 cherry blossom spots in all of Japan, Kumagaya needs little introduction to Kanto area locals.
 However, despite its fame and glory within Japan, it may not be that well known outside of Japan.
 The cherry blossoms and canola flowers stretch for about two kilometers.
 There are some other picturesque sakura spots in Kumagaya too, such as at Kumagaya Sakura Undo Park.
-Moreover, Kumagaya Air Base has beautiful mature trees.
-However, unfortunately in 2022 the Air Base is closed to the public.
+Moreover, Kumagaya Air Base has beautiful mature trees and one of the best ‘sakura matsuri’.

 2. Miharashi Park